Chancellor’s Council Distinguished Teaching, Research Awards Announced

 The highest awards given by the Texas Tech University System to faculty members at its member institutions were announced today (Dec.
 11) by Chancellor Kent Hance.

-The annual Texas Tech University System Chancellor’s Council Distinguished Teaching and Research Awards went to two faculty members from Texas Tech University, the Texas Tech University Health Sciences Center and Angelo State University.
+The annual Texas Tech University System Chancellor’s Council Distinguished Teaching and Research Awards went to two faculty members from Texas Tech University, Texas Tech University Health Sciences Center and Angelo State University.

 The Distinguished Research Awards went to Seshadri Ramkumar, associate professor of environmental toxicology at the Institute of Environmental and Human Health and Afzal Siddiqui, associate academic dean in the Graduate School of Biomedical Sciences at the Health Sciences Center.